 I’m going back to tilling my garden next year because of it.

 Now, understand, I’m not totally against no-dig gardens.
 I just found that it isn’t the best option for me.

 I have been painfully honest with you all from the start.
 That means I have to share my failures and lessons learned along the way too.
 So I want to share with you a few reasons that you might want to consider tilling your garden again (and why I failed with my no-dig garden.)

 Here they are:

-1. Less Work In The Beginning Stages
+1. Less Work in the Beginning Stages

 I’ll come right out of the gate and tell you why my no-dig garden failed me this year:

 We had a guy that helped us get wood chips, and he was wonderful.
-But we lost contact with him this year, and we struggled like no body’s business trying to find more free wood chips.
+However, we lost contact with him this year, and we struggled like no body’s business trying to find more free wood chips.
 I guess when the revolution of ‘no-dig’ started, the tree services got smart and decided to charge.

 Well, I have a huge garden.
 It wouldn’t be beneficial for me to pay for wood chips to cover it.

-But right now, if you are getting ready to start a garden and are teeter-tottering between the two, I urge you to lock down your resources before you go with no-dig.
+However, right now, if you are getting ready to start a garden and are teeter-tottering between the two, I urge you to lock down your resources before you go with no-dig.